-For foster care youth, obtaining a quality education is difficult.
-Foster care youth often live in areas with high levels of poverty, which means attending under-funded, low achieving schools.
-Foster care youth also struggle with housing insecurity that results in changing residences an average of three times per year.
-These are some of the reasons that foster care youth are twice as likely to repeat a grade and half as likely to graduate from high school in five years when compared to their non-foster care peers.
-Even with these difficulties, many foster care youth manage to continue their educational pursuits beyond high school.
-But only 3% of foster care youth complete their academic journey by graduating from college with a bachelor's degree by the age of 25.
+For students with lived experience in foster care, obtaining a quality education is difficult.
+Youth from foster care often live in areas with high levels of poverty, which means attending under-funded, low achieving schools.
+Youth from foster care also struggle with housing insecurity that results in changing residences an average of three times per year.
+These are some of the reasons that youth from foster care are twice as likely to repeat a grade and half as likely to graduate from high school in five years when compared to their non-foster care peers.
+Even with these difficulties, many youth from foster care manage to continue their educational pursuits beyond high school.
+But less than 10% of students from foster care complete their academic journey by graduating from college with a bachelor's degree by the age of 25.

-The model for CHAMPS is based on the Casey Family Programs "It's My Life" Seven Life Domains (2001) that promote independence among youth with child welfare history.
+The model for CHAMPS is based on the Casey Family Programs "It's My Life" Seven Life Domains (2001) that promotes independence among youth with child welfare history.
 These seven domains include:

 - Physical and Mental Health